 Angela resides in Elizabethtown, NC (Bladen County) with her husband of 26 years.
 They have two daughters Lexie (22) and Lorna (19).

-As the Policy and Research Analyst, Elizabeth supports the Public School Forum’s research, advocacy, and publication work, including the annual Local School Finance Study and bi-annual Education Policy Primer.
-She is currently working toward her Master of Public Policy at Duke University’s Sanford School of Public Policy.
-Prior to joining the Public School Forum, Elizabeth earned a B.S. in Human and Organizational Development with a track in education policy and a B.A. in English from Vanderbilt University.
+As the Policy and Research Manger, Elizabeth supports the Public School Forum’s research, advocacy, and publication work, including the annual Local School Finance Study and bi-annual Education Policy Primer.
+Her primary focus is on policy and data analysis, especially as it relates to school finance and student outcomes.
 Elizabeth is passionated about education policy and working to create equitable school systems for all students, especially those who face structural challenges.

 Jessica started her career in education teaching middle school math for the Wake County Public School System.
 She is passionate about creating strong schools through community partnerships.
 As a teacher, Jess has facilitated workshops to help teachers understand and implement culturally responsive teaching strategies.